-Budgeting and Interim Reporting Procedures.
+District Budget Process.
 State law requires school districts to maintain a balanced budget in each fiscal year.
 The State Department of Education imposes a uniform budgeting and accounting format for school districts.

-Under current law, a school district governing board must adopt and file with the county superintendent of schools a tentative budget by July 1 in each fiscal year.
-The District is under the jurisdiction of the Santa Clara County Superintendent of Schools (the "County Superintendent").
+Under current law, a school district board of trustees must adopt and file with the county superintendent of schools a tentative budget by July 1 in each fiscal year.
+The District is under the jurisdiction of the Santa Clara County Superintendent of Schools (the "County Superintendent"), which is a separate office independent of the County.

-The County Superintendent must review and approve, conditionally approve or disapprove the budget no later than August 15.
+The County Superintendent must review and approve or disapprove the budget no later than August 15.
 The County Superintendent is required to examine the adopted budget for compliance with the standards and criteria adopted by the State Board of Education and identify technical corrections necessary to bring the budget into compliance with the established standards.
 If the budget is disapproved, it is returned to the District with recommendations for revision.
 The District is then required to revise the budget, hold a public hearing thereon, adopt the revised budget and file it with the County Superintendent no later than September 8.
 Pursuant to State law, the County Superintendent has available various remedies by which to impose and enforce a budget that complies with State criteria, depending on the circumstances, if a budget is disapproved.
-After approval of an adopted budget, the school district's administration may submit budget revisions for governing board approval.
+After approval of an adopted budget, the school district's administration may submit budget revisions for board of trustees approval.

 Subsequent to approval, the County Superintendent will monitor each district under its jurisdiction throughout the fiscal year pursuant to its adopted budget to determine on an ongoing basis if the district can meet its current or subsequent year financial obligations.
-If the County Superintendent determines that a district cannot meet its current or subsequent year obligations, the County Superintendent will notify the district's governing board of the determination and may then do either or both of the following: (a) assign a fiscal advisor to enable the district to meet those obligations or (b) if a study and recommendations are made and a district fails to take appropriate action to meet its financial obligations, the County Superintendent will so notify the State Superintendent of Public Instruction, and then may do any or all of the following for the remainder of the fiscal year: (i) request additional information regarding the district's budget and operations; (ii) after also consulting with the district's board, develop and impose revisions to the budget that will enable the district to meet its financial obligations; and (iii) stay or rescind any action inconsistent with such revisions.
+If the County Superintendent determines that a district cannot meet its current or subsequent year obligations, the County Superintendent will notify the district's board of trustees of the determination and may then do either or both of the following: (a) assign a fiscal advisor to enable the district fails to take appropriate action to meet its financial obligations, the County Superintendent of Public Instruction, and then may do any or all of the following for the remainder of the fiscal year: (i) request additional information regarding the district's budget and operations; (ii) after also consulting with the district's board, develop and impose revisions to the budget that will enable the district to meet its financial obligations; and (iii) stay or rescind any action inconsistent with such revisions.
 However, the County Superintendent may not abrogate any provision of a collective bargaining agreement that was entered into prior to the date upon which the County Superintendent assumed authority.